 Situated on 700 acres in the rolling foothills of northwest Georgia in Haralson County, Georgia is Steadman Farms.
 A visit to Steadman Farms is a step back in time, to the age of mule power and close community spirit.

 Steadman Farms will be open during the fall harvest season for visitors to experience what it was like back in the early 1800's in West Georgia.
 We will have a corn maze, pumpkin patch, hay rides, and a petting zoo with baby calves, goats, rabbits, chickens, and cats.
 There will also be bonfires with marshmallow roasts to warm the chilly nights.

 Other activities include the opportunity to see a small 100 year old village with blacksmith shop, grist mill, chicken coop and a mule barn.
-On the property is an old hotel site, an old Hungarian cemetery and the remnants of the old vineyards.
+On the property is an old hotel site and the remnants of the old vineyards.
 This was a historic site from the early 1800's thru prohibition.
 You should make plans now for your family to visit Steadman Farms this fall.

 Open to school & church groups Mon/Tues/Wed

 General public Thurs/Fri evenings 5-10pm